ghc-proposals/ghc-proposals/proposals/00-multi-package.rst

 List existing alternatives to your proposed change as they currently exist and discuss why they are insufficient.

+Approximations:

+- Stack
+- Obelisk

+TODO: why they are insufficient.

 Unresolved Questions
 --------------------